Hagar (company)

 Hagar hf. is an Icelandic holding company based in Kópavogur that owns a number of retail and wholesale companies in Iceland, Sweden, and Denmark.
 Each of Hagar's companies are run individually.
-As of 2014, Hagar's subsidiaries had an combined 48% market share in the Icelandic food retail market.
+As of 2014, Hagar's subsidiaries had a combined 48% market share in the Icelandic food retail market.
 As of October 2016, the company operated 57 stores, including the Hagkaup and Bónus chains, and had approximately 2,200 employees.
 Hagar hf is listed on the Iceland Stock Exchange as HAGA.